-Secondly, the new exam is multiple-choice format.
-Most of my students are under 12 years old, that means they are not getting used to taking these kinds of exams, which resulted in spending a month working thoroughly to ensure a positive outcome.
+Secondly, the new exam is a multiple-choice format.
+Most of my students are under 12 years old, which means they are not getting used to taking these kinds of exams, which resulted in spending a month working thoroughly to ensure a positive outcome.

 My Own Experience Before the Exam